Australia Day Program Update

 Jan Chorley, CEO Australia Day Council of SA

-Together, we will continue to create a respectful and inclusive ceremony focused on Our Continuing Story, led and shaped by South Australian First Nations community leaders.
+Together, we will continue to create a respectful and inclusive ceremony focused on Our Continuing Journey, led and shaped by South Australian First Nations community leaders.

 Gather at 7.30am for a welcome to Kaurna country, followed by First Nations speakers, musicians, dancers, and interactive activities grounded in respect.
 The event will feature a smoking ceremony conducted by Elder Uncle Moogy Sumner.